stellarproject/atlas/README.md

 ```

 # Metrics
-Atlas has the ability to expose [Prometheus[] compatible metrics.
+Atlas has the ability to expose [Prometheus](https://prometheus.io) compatible metrics.
 By default, the endpoint is disabled.
 To enable, add the `--metrics-addr` flag:

-You can then scrape the `<metrics-addr>/metrics` endpoint.
+You can then scrape the `<metrics-addr>/metrics` (i.e. `http://127.0.0.1:9090/metrics`) endpoint.
 You will see something like this:

 ```
 # HELP atlas_dns_create_total Total number of record creates